Moe (slang): Commercial application

 Moe characters have expanded within the Japanese media market.
 In 2003, the market for moe media such as printed media, video, and games was worth 88 billion yen; roughly one-third of the estimated 290 billion yen otaku market in Japan.
 In 2009, Brad Rice, editor-in-chief of Japanator, said that "moe has literally become an economic force" saying that more products use some element of moe in order to sell better.
 Rice also goes on to say that moe is used to get anime and manga works out to "hardcore fans who buy excessive amounts of items related to the character of their desire."

+A 2006 nationwide public survey published by the Computer Entertainment Supplier's Association (CESA) involving 1,103 respondents aged 3 to 79 showed that 66.4% of males and 65.6% of females recognized the term moe (defined as holding affection for manga, anime, and game characters).
+Active usage of the term ("know it well and use it myself") peaked among males aged 20–24 at 8.9%, and among females aged 15–19 at 12.1%.
+By 2015, a lifestyle survey of graduating university students by Mynavi reported that approximately 1 in 2.7 (36.4%) identified themselves as "otaku", demonstrating the growth of the demographic associated with moe culture.

+Recognizing the economic value of the movement, the Japanese internet service provider Interlink registered the `.moe` top-level domain with ICANN, launching its public registration in 2014.

 John Oppliger from AnimeNation traced the first decade of the 2000s as the time when moe became increasingly popular and recognized.
 Commercialization was a result of interest that followed, and moe evolved from being a non-sexual desire to being a sexually sublimated fascination with cuteness.
 Oppliger goes on to say that moe shifted entirely from an interchange between character and viewer, to a focused fetish of viewers.
 Examples used by Oppliger include the series; K-On, Lucky Star, and Moetan where he points out they are "revolved around adorable, whimsical, clumsy, early-adolescent girl characters in order to evoke, enflame, and manipulate the interests and affections of viewers."
 Rather than evoking moe feelings, they were literally moe characters that had defining characteristics of the moe style.
 Oppliger referred to these girl characters as "adorably cute, just a bit sexually appealing, and self-conscious but not yet cynical" going on to say that they demand notice and adoration, rather than passively earning it.

 With moe anthropomorphism, moe characteristics are applied to give human elements to non-human objects.
 The Gradius video game series features a spaceship named Vic Viper.
 For a spin-off game, moe is applied to Vic Viper to create Otomedius.